KIDO BUTAI

 21 April 1944:

-At 0700, departs Singapore with kaibokans ETOFORU,
+At 0700, departed Singapore with kaibokan ETOFORU,

 ITSUKUSHIMA, RYOEI, OMUROSAN and OTOWASAN MARUs, troop transport SHINSHU MARU,

-That same day, one of KAIYO's attack planes sights LtCdr Manning M.
+1830: One of KAIYO's attack planes sights LtCdr Manning M.

 Kimmel's (son of former CINCPAC, ADM H. E. Kimmel) USS ROBALO (SS-273) on the